mohit-sanku/Remote-Jobs/mohit.md

 * *Developers should be well-versed in web design and using software such as Photoshop and Illustrator to create graphics and themed layouts.*

-By Mohit.S

-B.Tech First Year
+By Mohit.S                                                                                                                     B.Tech First Year, IT-2, GVPCE(A).

-IT-2

-GVPCE(A)